larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 of disagreement over a moderation decision, anyone may take the matter up with the responsible area director for resolution, or with the IETF chair if a responsible area director cannot be determined or is not assigned.
-Further appeals may be made to the IESG per {{Section 6.5.2 of !RFC2026}}, which also includes the option of an appeal to the IAB.
+Further appeals may be made to the IESG per {{Section 6.5.2 of !RFC2026}}.

 ## Reinstatement